The UK has removed all but seven of the remaining countries on the red list.

 Lots of places are already open to visitors, or have announced plans to open up to British holidaymakers, with certain precautions in place, as soon as we’re allowed to fly again.

 So, where could British travellers actually go on holiday this summer?
-Here’s a look at which countries are on the green list from May 17:
+Here’s a look at which countries are on the green list:

 - Falkland Islands